Creating a Sustainable Supply Chain

 We also recognise animal feed is a huge contributor to deforestation which is another reason why we are working hard to reduce meat consumption across the business.

-All UK purchased fresh meat is Red Tractor certified, which includes poultry, pork, beef and lamb.
-We also follow the Good Fish Guide to ensure that we only source sustainable fresh fish and wherever possible we use ‘environmentally caring’ foodstuffs such as organic foods, Fairtrade products and free range eggs.
+UK purchased fresh meat is Red Tractor certified where possible, which includes poultry, pork, beef and lamb.
+We also follow the Good Fish Guide to ensure that we only source sustainable fresh fish and wherever possible, we use certified products such as organic foods, Fairtrade products and free range eggs.